nhm1990/MyApplication/README.md

 ## Usage of production system

 1. Go to www.nicolashormesch.de
-2. Accept the risk of an unknown ssl certificate
-3. Type in the provided verification code
+2. Type in the provided verification code
-4. Select the downloadable files
+3. Select the downloadable files
-5. Click on download
+4. Click on download

 ## Licence